Planet Happiness

 Following the onset of the Covid-19 global pandemic, we aim to partner with destinations and World Heritage sites around the globe to encourage the broadest possible take-up of the Happiness Index.

-provides a direct experience of how well-being is measured inclusive of multiple factors, otherwise known as domains.
+With our unique one-page score-cards, the Happiness Index provides a direct experience of how well-being is measured inclusive of multiple factors, otherwise known as domains.
 It allows individuals and communities to measure and compare their quality of life, or well-being with all other survey takers.

 It also allows tourism stakeholders to consider the highs and lows of a destination’s well-being (by neighbourhood, if needed) and determine what policies, projects, and actions are needed to strengthen linkages between tourism development and the quality of life of host communities (and target neighbourhoods).